 So of course I will read to and talk to my child.
 But doesn't Sesame Street help?

 Sesame Street may actually be bad for kids.
-There is some evidence that the quick cutting that toddlers get used to as they view it is bad for their attention spans, but in the general scheme of risk factors, I wouldn't rank Sesame Street very high.
+There is some evidence that the quick cutting that toddlers get used to as they view it reduces their attention spans.
+Of course, in the general scheme of risk factors, I wouldn't rank Sesame Street very high.

 But how awful to constantly have to tell your kids they can't watch TV.

-What do I do without TV to occupy my child?
+What do I do without screens to occupy my child?
 I can't imagine.

 You wouldn't let your child do other self-destructive things just to keep him busy.
 So why TV?
 But actually kids who have never watched TV are much more resourceful about keeping themselves entertained, because they are used to it.
 I have never seen a toddler who wasn't busy.
 And busy toddlers who don't watch TV grow into busy preschoolers who are engaged with the world and don't complain about being bored.